snokvist/wfb-ng_provisioner/README.md

 ## Drone
 - Copy files from "drone" to drone folder structures.
 Apply chmod +x on /usr/bin files.
-- run provision.sh for initiating the provisioner service to listen for provision commands for 9999s
+- run provision.sh for initiating the provisioner service to listen for provision commands on 0.0.0.0 port 5555 for 9999s
-- Go and run a provision command on groundstation.
+- Go and run a provision command on groundstation, info or version are good to start with.

 ### drone_provisioner exit codes:
 - #define EXIT_ERR    1